jacobphillips99/mallet/README.md

 ```

 ## MALLET Toolkit
-MALLET (Multimodal Autonomy Language and Long-Context Evaluation Toolkit) is a Python library that lets you control real-world robots using large Vision-Language Models (VLMs) and evaluate their performance.
+MALLET is a Python library that lets you control real-world robots using large Vision-Language Models (VLMs) and evaluate their performance.
 It provides a suite of tools for bridging natural language and continuous 7-DoF robot actions, built on the [Embodied Chain-of-Thought (ECoT)](https://github.com/MichalZawalski/embodied-CoT) paradigm.
 MALLET includes modules for language-to-action backtranslation, `AutoEval` compliant VLM and VLA servers, rate limiting and monitoring, and more.

 ### Language-to-Action Backtranslation
 The ECoT project develops a [set of primitives for translating robot actions into natural language](https://github.com/MichalZawalski/embodied-CoT/blob/main/scripts/generate_embodied_data/primitive_movements.py).
 The ECoT project goes on to develop synthetic, grounded chain-of-thought reasoning traces for model training.
 Instead, we are interested in the reverse direction: given a natural language description of an action, how can we translate it into a sequence of robot actions?
 We [invert the ECoT primitive movements](https://github.com/jacobphillips99/mallet/blob/main/src/mallet/utils/ecot_primitives/inverse_ecot_primitive_movements.py) to develop a language-to-action backtranslation framework for MALLET.
 We use VLMs to predict the direction, magnitude, and explanation for each degree of freedom in the robot's action space.